 It has been a long time since I’ve been far away from cell phone towers and the clamor of the city.
 It is good to evaluate how much noise is in our lives and ask ourselves, can I hear the voice of God?

 We need to get to the place where we are calm and have assurance when things are good and when things are bad.
-When you are not trusting God, you will not have peace.
+When we are not trusting God, we will not have peace.

 Sometimes we beg God to change our situation, but that situation might be there because God wants to change us!

-The psalmist learned something valuable in his life; he learned that even when he is facing the most dismal of circumstances (shadow of death), God is with him.
+The psalmist learned something valuable in his life; he learned that even when he is facing the most dismal of circumstances God is with him.
 He learned that there is a gift in being still.
 Let’s find a quiet place to enjoy the presence of God today.
 God bless you.